 Asphalt shingles

 Asphalt shingles are the most common type of roof in the United States.
-The main reason is this type of roof is affordable for most homeowners – about $70 to $150 per square.
-With that said, the cost of the roof is proportional to the quality.
+This is because they are affordable for most homeowners—about $70 to $150 per square foot.
+That said, the roof’s cost is proportional to its quality.

 In this case, expect to replace an asphalt shingle roof more often – typically 10 to 20 years after installation.

-If you live in areas that experience sudden temperature changes and strong sunlight, such as Texas, Nevada, Oklahoma, and Arizona, this duration will significantly diminish, leading to premature failure.
+If you live in areas that experience sudden temperature changes and intense sunlight, such as Texas, Nevada, Oklahoma, and Arizona, this duration will significantly diminish, leading to premature failure.

 Architectural Shingles

-To get the most out of a shingle roof, consider installing architectural shingles.
+Consider installing architectural shingles to get the most out of a shingle roof.
 This roofing system protects from external elements for 15 to 25 years.

-Keep in mind; the environment will affect the lifespan.
-Furthermore, to get such quality, prepare to dig deeper into your pocket – $250 to $400 per square.
+Keep in mind that the environment will affect lifespan.
+Furthermore, to get such quality, prepare to dig deeper into your pocket—$250 to $400 per square.

 Wood Shingle Roof

-Also known as shakes, wood shingles offer 25 to 30 years.
-However, if you practice the best roof management, expect to get up to 40 years.
+Also known as shakes, wood shingles last 25 to 30 years.
+However, if you practice the best roof management, you can expect up to 40 years.

 The most common wood used is cedar because it’s durable.
-Moreover, it has a silvery gray look as the wood weathers, giving your house amazing aesthetics.
+Moreover, it has a silvery gray look as the wood weathers, giving your house excellent aesthetics.

 While it gets credit for durability, cedar isn’t rot-resistant.
 Therefore, moisture levels will play a significant role in the overall cycle.
 For this type of roof, avoid areas with numerous debris and mild weather conditions.
 A wood shingle costs about $250 to $600 per square.